HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_reporting/usage/bulk_update_report.md

     ![](../../../../assets/HCL_Content_Reporting_Cherry_Picking_action.png)

     To close the dialog box, click **Cancel**.

-!!!note
-    Bulk updates for expiry dates can only be applied to content items, site areas, authoring templates, components, categories, and items to which you have edit access.
-Only items with a workflow are included.

 3. In the list, select all items or choose only the items you want to update.